tomohisa/dcb-events.github.io/docs/glossary.md

 ## Eventual Consistency

-Consistency model that prioritizes availability and partition tolerance over immediate consistency.
+Consistency model that prioritizes availability and partition tolerance over immediate consistency

 ## Optimistic Locking

 A concurrency control mechanism that prevents conflicts by allowing multiple transactions to read and update data but checking for changes before committing.
-If another transaction has modified the data in the meantime, the update is rejected.
+If another transaction has modified the data in the meantime, the update is rejected

 ## Pessimistic Locking